 For spicier deviled eggs, add more cayenne.
 Don’t add more Sriracha or it’ll make the filling runny.
 For less spicy deviled eggs, leave out the cayenne.

-Add the fried shallots immediately before serving or they will get soggy.
+Add the fried shallots immediately before serving.
+They’ll get soggy if they sit too long!

 Cuisine: American